 It was still a bit foggy, but the colors popped and it was breathtaking.
 While we were taking it all in another couple showed up and remarkably, he was hiking barefoot.
 In 40 degree weather.
 We talked to them a bit and he said something about the Native Americans believing that walking barefoot brings you closer to the earth.
-He seemed to be enjoying the hike immensely, and I was thoroughly enjoying my waterproof boots.
+He seemed to be enjoying his hike immensely, just as I was in my thoroughly waterproof boots.
 To each his own.

 We stayed at the overlook a while longer, just enjoying the scenery and the roar of the water before heading back.
 On the way back I made a few more images.

-Once back at the car the afternoon was getting kind of long in the tooth and with no prospects of a sunset, we decided to head home.
+Once back at the car, we decided that the afternoon was getting kind of long in the tooth, and with no prospects of a sunset, we decided to head home.
 The day had given us all we had a right to ask of it.

 Fall’s not over though.
 There are more places to visit, and more to come . . . .

 The presence of this badge signifies that this business has officially registered with the Art Storefronts Organization and has an established track record of selling art.

 It also means that buyers can trust that they are buying from a legitimate business.
 Art sellers that conduct fraudulent activity or that receive numerous complaints from buyers will have this badge revoked.
 If you would like to file a complaint about this seller, please do so here.

 This website provides a secure checkout with SSL encryption.